Duration and Convexity

 If a bond is callable or has prepayment risk, such as with mortgage bonds, then the maturity of the bond, and therefore its duration, may be less than what the stated maturity would suggest.
 In these cases, duration is calculated by using the effective maturity (a.k.a. average maturity), which is the shortest maturity if the bond was called or the average maturity of a group of bonds with prepayment risk that have similar characteristics, such as similar mortgage bonds.

-The Macaulay duration is calculated by the following formula:
+The Macaulay duration is calculated by this formula:

 Macaulay Duration Formula